 What is a Process Flow Diagram (PFD)?

 A process flow diagram (also referred to as just a ‘process flow’, ‘PFD’ or ‘process flow chart’) is a visual representation of the steps required in a process from start to finish.
-Using simple symbols and arrows it allows the reader to quickly understand how tasks, actions, and decisions are performed and in which order.
+Using simple symbols and arrows allows the reader to quickly understand how tasks, actions, and decisions are performed and in which order.

 Given their widespread use in workplaces, they are universally easy to understand and can dramatically improve the understanding within a team.